moorcheh-ai/moorcheh-benchmarks/README.md

 Competitive landscape analysis for Tesla in new geographic regions.
 ```
 ### Documents and Chunking
 Upload a document to the same folder that the pipeline is in.
-Set the value of the `pdf_path` variable to be the name of the document. \n
+Set the value of the `pdf_path` variable to be the name of the document.
 Change the chunking method in the pipeline to your desired chunking method.

 ### Prompt